Imagine suddenly finding a live mouse in your house!

 - Placement : Place the traps along the walls and near possible mouse holes.

-Signs of Mice in the House
+Signs of mice in the house

-Possible damage caused by mice in the house
+Potential damage caused by mice in the house

-- Electrical systems and devices
+- Electrical systems and equipment

-- lighting equipment
+- Lighting equipment

-- heating and cooling systems
+- Heating and cooling systems

-Diseases Transmitted by Mice
+Diseases transmitted by mice

 - Keep your home clean and free of food scraps to avoid attracting mice.